 Reducing close interpersonal contact

-- Office layout changes have been made to allow for a minimum 2m separation between people.
+- Office layout changes have been made to allow for increased separation between people.

-This averts the need for physical barriers, e.g. plexiglass, but requires your cooperation.
-Please maintain this separation at all times.
+This averts the need for physical barriers but requires your cooperation.

 - Don't bring others to your appointment without telling us beforehand.